reyanalam/reyanalam/README.md

 # 👋 Hi, I’m Reyan Alam | 🎓 IIT Patna '22 🎓 | 💻 Data Scientist 💻 | 📊 Machine Learning Enthusiast 📊 | 🌱 Lifelong Learner 🌱

 ## About Me
-I am a passionate Data Scientist with a strong foundation in computer science and statistics.
-Currently, I’m working on machine learning projects that focus on data analysis, feature engineering, and model deployment.
-I love exploring new technologies and frameworks to enhance my skills and knowledge.
-My main areas of interest include machine learning,Deep learning and Natural Language Processing .
+I am a passionate Data Scientist with a strong foundation in AI.
+Currently, I’m working on projects involving text-to-image generation, chatbot development, air quality classification,etc. I enjoy exploring new technologies and frameworks to enhance my skills in machine learning, deep learning, and Natural Language Processing.
+My work focuses on building practical applications that leverage advanced AI techniques for real-world impact.

 ## Get in Touch
 I'm always eager to collaborate on exciting projects, discuss data science trends, or just chat about technology and problem-solving.
 Feel free to reach out: